 The 1990s were a great time of growth for MCCDC.
 In 1995, the MCCDC became home to one of the Corps’ most forward-thinking organizations, the Marine Corps Warfighting Laboratory.
 The lab’s mission is to conduct experimentation in 21st century warfare.
 Wargames and experiments produce new tactics and technologies to make the Marine warfighter more capable.

-Today DC CD&I leads the execution of this process and collaborates throughout the process with numerous stakeholders across Headquarters Marines Corps, the operating forces and supporting establishment.
-In order to increase efficiencies across the force development process, the DC, CD&I begin to reorganize in 2013.
-For more information on the current reorganized structure see the command brief linked to the main page of this website.
+Today DC CD&I leads Marine Corps force development in collaboration throughout the process with numerous stakeholders across Headquarters Marines Corps, the operating forces and supporting establishment.
+For more information on the current reorganized structure visit the About page.